swetha21188/AddToCartProject/README.md

 Please update the path of your chromedriver (driverPath) to the downloaded path in the resources/config.properties file.

-Also if yor are Running on windows, Please go to src>Tests>BaseTest and add .exe extension at the end of chromedriver(Line 39).
+Also if you are running on windows, Please go to src>Tests>BaseTest and add .exe extension at the end of chromedriver(Line 39).

 Right click on the pom.xml file and click on Run As-> Maven Clean and then Maven Install.